Edgar (play)

 Edgar; Or, Caledonian Feuds is an 1806 historical tragedy by the British writer George Manners.
-I was inspired by Ann Radcliffe's novel The Castles of Athlin and Dunbayne.
+It was inspired by Ann Radcliffe's novel The Castles of Athlin and Dunbayne.
 It premiered at the Theatre Royal, Covent Garden in London on 9 May 1806.
 The original cast included Sarah Smith as Edgar, Henry Erskine Johnston as Osbert, Alexander Pope as Baron, William Chapman as Malcolm, William Claremont as Count Zulmio, Charles Klanert as Officer, Nannette Johnston as Matilda and Louisa Brunton as Emma.
 The Irish premiere took place at the Crow Street Theatre in Dublin on 30 April 1808.